Reseller, access free product data from hundreds of brands.

 The Importance of Data Standards

 It’s simple.
-As seen in the example above, ACES and PIES data increases efficiency and saves you time and money.
-It reduces the supply chain costs, increases how quickly a product can get to market, and removes any duplicate information or errors that could result in the wrong products going to the wrong place.
+As seen in the example above, ACES and PIES data increase efficiency and save time and money.
+They reduce supply chain costs, increase the speed of a product’s market entry, and remove any duplicate information or errors that could result in the wrong products going to the wrong place.

 This also means fewer product returns, and happier buyers overall.
 These small efficiencies add up to big savings and trust between buyers and suppliers.